Space Battleship Yamato: History

 Before the Earth Federation, the United Nations was the main liberation force for Planet Earth during the Earth-Gamilas War, which lasted from 2191 to 2200, after the Battle of Gamilas occurred.
 It was founded in 1945 after the fall of the Japanese Empire, and lasted until 2201 when it was officially turned into the Earth Federation.

 Great Gamilas Empire

-the Great Gamilas Empire, or just Gamilas is an alien empire located mainly in the Large Magelannic Cloud alongside its twin planet, Iscandar.
-It is led by Abelt Dessler as Supreme Leader and General Krypt as Prime Minister of Gamilas.
+the Great Gamilas Empire, or simply Gamilas (also known as Gamilon in the English dub), is an alien empire located mainly in the Large Magellanic Cloud alongside its twin planet, Iscandar.
+It is led by Supreme Leader Dessler (or Leader Desslok) and Deputy Leader Hyss (or General Krypt).

 History

-In Season 3 of Space Battleship Yamato, it is revealed that the people of Gamilas, came from Planet Galman in which they were brought by presumably Starsha of Iscandar to its sister planet, which became the home for the Gamilas people.
+In Space Battleship Yamato III, it is revealed that the people of Gamilas, came from Planet Galman, from which they were brought by presumably Starsha of Iscandar to its sister planet, which became the home for the Gamilas people.

 2200

-In 2200, Gamilas was at threat of falling to earth, as around 2 months earlier, at the "Battle of the Rainbow Star Cluster" General Erich Domel who was commanding the fleet that was meant to take out the Yamato, got defeated by self-destructing his ship below the Yamato.
+In 2200, Gamilas was at threat of falling to earth, as around two months earlier, at the "Battle of the Rainbow Star Cluster" General Domel (Lysis) who was commanding the fleet that was meant to take out the Yamato, got defeated by self-destructing his ship below the Yamato.